 Gnat Warfare’s Story

 During the research for Drone Defense, I met with George Ford of Gnat Warfare.
-George, along with co-founders Keith Chambers and Mike Kiesler, are classic bootstrapping entrepreneurs who saw a need for drone shooting experience here in the United States.
+George, along with co-founders Keith Chambers and Mike Kiesler, is classic bootstrapping entrepreneurs who saw a need for drone shooting experience here in the United States.
 Literally started out of a friend’s home, George and his co-founders first conceptualized Gnat Warfare after watching some videos of a UK based shootable drone, the ATS Gnat.
 After ordering a few of those drones, George did what any good business owner would do.
 He took close note of the features that he liked about the ATS design and scrapped or improved on the remaining aspects.
-The resulting product was an initial line of high performance drones that people could shoot down for fun.
+The resulting product was an initial line of high-performance drones that people could shoot down for fun.

 As they began to take clients, word spread like wildfire through the shooting community.
 Even today, Gnat Warfare is almost constantly on the road.
 They run drone shooting events across the United States.

 Striving to bring the best experience possible to their clientele, Gnat Warfare soon added binary explosives to the wings of the drones.
 These reactive targets gave instant feedback when a shooter hit the wings of the drone.
 Incredibly, neither the explosions nor the shotgun pellets destroy the drone on the first eight to 10 passes.
 If you’re lucky, you may hit three to five explosive pods, which causes catastrophic damage to the drone.
 For the final pass, once the wings are too shot up to fly well, operators can pack a larger load of binary.
 They can then shoot down the drone one last time in style.